koushik-00/Language-Agnostic-Visualization-Web-App/README.md

 This is a full-stack web application that allows users to write and run **Python** or **R** code to generate **2D and 3D visualizations** in real time.
 The app supports both **static** (e.g., Matplotlib, ggplot2) and **interactive** (e.g., Plotly, rgl) charts and renders the output as images or embedded HTML.

-> Built as part of the CNS SRES Summer 2025 Assessment at Indiana University.

 ---